taosdata/taos-connector-odbc/README.md

 - Environment Configuration: Include any relevant environment configurations, such as specific settings in odbc.ini, odbcinst.ini, or other configuration files.
 - Logs: Attach any relevant logs that might help in diagnosing the issue.
 Logs can be found in the location specified by your logging configuration (e.g., stderr, temp, or syslog).

+## 8. Submitting PRs
+We welcome developers to contribute to this project.
+When submitting Pull Requests (PRs), please follow these steps:

+1. Fork the Project:
+   - Fork this repository by following the instructions provided [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+2. Create a New Branch:
+   - Create a new branch from the main branch with a meaningful name that reflects the changes you are making.
+Do not modify the main branch directly.
+      ```
+      git checkout -b my_branch
+      ```
+3. Modify the Code:
+   - Make the necessary code modifications.
+Ensure that all existing unit tests pass and add new unit tests to verify your changes.
+4. Push Changes to Remote Branch:
+   - Push your changes to the remote branch on your forked repository.
+      ```
+      git push origin my_branch
+      ```
+5. Create a Pull Request (PR):
+   - Create a Pull Request on GitHub by following the instructions provided [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+6. Check CI Status:
+   - After submitting the PR, you can find it through the Pull Requests page.
+   - Click on the corresponding link to see if the Continuous Integration (CI) checks for your PR have passed.
+If they have passed, it will display "All checks have passed".
+Regardless of whether the CI passes or not, you can click "Show all checks" -> "Details" to view the detailed test case logs.
+7. Review Test Coverage:
+   - After submitting the PR, if the CI checks pass, you can find your PR on the Codecov page to check the test coverage.
+   - Ensure that your changes maintain or improve the overall test coverage.